acid-burn117/teamProfileGenerator/README.md

 ## Questions

 If you have any questions about the repo, open an issue or contact me directly at osoriodouglas19@gmail.com.
-You can find more of my work at [undefined](https://github.com/undefined/).
+You can find more of my work at [GitHub](https://github.com/acid-burn117/).
+Walkthrough video available at https://drive.google.com/file/d/1qRBbax1dKE5boAvir9zaVWq847qaVul8/view